 This course introduces students to the fundamental skills needed for treatment planning and implementation.
 Topics include assessment, formulation, of clinical goals and objectives, structuring and facilitating treatment plans, organizing and leading a session, evaluation and documentation.
 Students will develop clinical musicianship skills.
 Current music therapy literature related to clinical models and client populations will be utilized.
-Prerequisite(s): MUSI 2573 with a B- or better and MUSI 2106; and successful application to the Bachelor of Music Therapy Program.
+Prerequisite(s): MUSI 2573 with a B-.
 Corequisite(s): MUSI 3560.